PM Modi wears white safa with tricolour stripes, long trail on 76th Independence Day | Law-Order

 - India

-In line with the ''Azadi ka Amrit Mahotsav'' celebrations, Prime Minister Narendra Modi chose to wear a white safa with tricolour stripes and a long trail for his 76th Independence Day look.
+In line with the ''Azadi ka Amrit Mahotsav'' celebrations, Prime Minister Narendra Modi chose a white safa with tricolour stripes and a long trail as his headgear for the Independence Day address.

-The August 15 ceremony is particularly significant this year as it marks the 75th anniversary of the country's independence, with the government launching a host of exercises to add to the verve around the celebrations.

-Wearing the traditional kurta and churidar paired with a blue jacket and black shoes, Modi hoisted the national flag at the ramparts of the Red Fort and addressed the nation for the ninth consecutive time.
+Donning a traditional kurta and churidar paired with a blue jacket and black shoes, Modi hoisted the national flag at the ramparts of the Red Fort on the 76th Independence Day and addressed the nation for the ninth consecutive time.

-The safa trail also had similar tricolour stripes as the headgear Modi wore on the occasion.
+On the 75th anniversary of the country's Independence, the government has launched a host of events to add to the verve of the celebrations.

-The prime minister is known for his tradition of donning flamboyant and colourful turbans for his Independence Day and Republic Day looks since 2014.
+The prime minister is known for donning flamboyant and colourful turbans on Independence Day and Republic Day since he came to power at the Centre in 2014.

 Last year, he wore a saffron turban with red patterns and a long pink trail.
+At the 74th Independence Day celebrations in 2020, Modi sported a saffron and cream headgear with a long tail.
+He had paired the 'safa' with a half-sleeve kurta and a fitted churidar.
+He also wore a white scarf with a saffron border that he used to cover his mouth and nose because of the COVID-19 pandemic.

+Modi sported a multi-coloured turban for his sixth Independence Day speech in 2019 after returning to power for a second term with a thumping majority.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)